phansch/philhansch.net/_posts/2012-03-05-FearAndHorrorInMMOs.md

 With that being said, I don't think it's possible to create a fully immersive horror part inside a dungeon in Guild Wars 2.
 But I do think it's possible to create some challenging encounters that include dark and eerie areas in a dungeon.

 Note: This is an extension of a post I made on GW2Guru a while ago.
 You can find the topic [here](http://www.guildwars2guru.com/forum/dark-dungeon-s-t25292.html?p=1041309#post1041309).
 Also I'm neither a psychologist nor a torturer in any way.
 I just enjoy thinking about the design choices behind great games like Amnesia, Minecraft and, of course, Guild Wars 2.
-> *The Sketchbook is the place where I am discussing different aspects of the game mechanics of Guild Wars 2, think about possible improvements to the game and give my opinion on interesting discussions.*